-Posted by Matt Novak, Senior Staff Customer Applications Engineer, CODE V on February 11, 2020
+Posted by Matt Novak, Product Manager, CODE V on February 11, 2020

 Recently I’ve been learning how heads-up displays (HUDs) can help reduce the safety risks caused by distracted driving.

 According to the National Highway Traffic Safety Administration (NHTSA), distracted driving is driving with your attention diverted by any other activity.
 Certainly, driving while looking down at a phone to type a text message or to select a song from a playlist qualifies as distracted driving.
 But what about using the navigation functions in a car?
 Even if the navigation screen is on the console and centered in the dashboard, looking at it for directions creates distraction and diverts the driver’s eyes from the road.

 Distracted driving accounted for nearly 10% of fatal crashes according to NHTSA statistics for 2017, and injuries and deaths from traffic collisions continue to rise.
 It is interesting to think about how compact, affordable HUD technology in vehicles could help reverse this trend.
 With HUDs, information can be displayed near the driver’s line of sight, such as turn-by-turn mapping and vehicle speed, to minimize distractions and allow the driver to stay focused on the most important task: driving.